 This is not the welcome home we had hoped for.

-She looks round the station concourses.
-As if this were a representation of the country.
+Giristroula breaths deeply and looks round Tottenham Court Road’s station concourse, as if it were a representation of the country.

 “I’m going to miss it so much,” she says.